-3.1 Transwestern shall operate and maintain the Measurement and Control Facilities in a manner consistent with industry standard practices and in accordance with the applicable provisions of Transwestern's FERC Gas Tariff, as amended from time to time.
+3.1 Transwestern shall operate and maintain the Measurement and Control Facilities in accordance with Transwestern and/or Enron Transportation & Storage (ET&S) Operating Procedures and Policies in effect from time to time governing the operation and maintenance of measurement and control facilities, in a manner consistent with industry standard practices, in accordance with the applicable provisions of Transwestern's FERC Gas Tariff, as amended from time to time, and any applicable state and local regulations.

-3.2 Transwestern shall test the Measurement and Control Facilities at least [quarterly], or more frequently if mutually agreed upon by the Parties.
+Transwestern shall test the Measurement and Control Facilities at least [quarterly], or more frequently if mutually agreed upon by the Parties.
 Customer shall have the right to witness such tests and Transwestern shall provide Customer with at least one (1) week prior written notice of any such test.
 Customer shall have the right to monitor the pressures and volume calculations of the Deliver Point.

+Transwestern shall operate and maintain the Measurement and Control Facilities at its sole expense, provided, however, that for any capital expenditure exceeding $1,000 required to replace, modify or repair the Measurement and Control Facilities in order for Transwestern to operate and maintain said facilities in a manner consistent with paragraph 3.1 hereof, then such capital expenditures shall be to the account of Customer.
+Transwestern shall provide a written estimate of all such proposed capital expenditures to Customer for Customer’s approval.
+Following installation and/or repair of facilities as detailed in Transwestern’s written estimate, Customer shall fully reimburse Transwestern not later than thirty (30) days following receipt of Transwestern’s invoice.
+Transwestern shall not be required to seek Customer approval for any capital expenditure which, in Transwestern’s sole opinion, is required to meet the immediate safety and health concerns of Transwestern’s employees and contractors.

+In the event Customer requests via written notification that Transwestern undertake an operation or maintenance activity outside the scope of those activities provided under paragraph 3.1 hereof, and such activities would require Transwestern to bear additional costs in order to comply with Customer’s requirements, then Transwestern shall provide Customer with a written estimate for Customer’s approval detailing the additional costs to be incurred by Transwestern.
+If Customer approves in writing the incremental charges, then upon commencement of services, Transwestern shall bill Customer for the approved charges on a quarterly basis.

-3.3 On or before the [fourth] Business Day of each month, Transwestern shall provide Customer with the previous month's measurement readings of gas delivered to the Delivery Point.
+On or before the [fourth] Business Day of each month, Transwestern shall provide Customer with the previous month's measurement readings of gas delivered to the Delivery Point.

-3.4 Customer shall pay Transwestern $____ per month for the term of this Agreement as reimbursement for Transwestern’s expenses related to the operation of the measurement facilities.
-Customer agrees to send monthly payment prior to the 10th of each month to:

-Transwestern Pipeline Company

-Attn:

-P.O.
-Box 1188

-Houston, TX 77251-1188

-3.5 Customer and Transwestern shall enter into an Operator Balancing Agreement substantially similar to that attached hereto as Exhibit "A".
-[NOTE: might want to include this provision only if OBA will be different from that contained in Transwestern's tariff.]

-3.6 This Agreement governs operations only and does not obligate either party to transport gas.
+Customer and Transwestern shall enter into an Operator Balancing Agreement substantially similar to that contained in Transwestern's FERC Gas Tariff.Subject to the terms of Transwestern’s FERC Gas Tariff as it exists from time to time, and subject further to the receipt by Transwestern of timely nominations from Customer or Customer’s agent respecting the quantity of natural gas to be delivered by Transwestern to Customer at the Delivery Point, Transwestern shall operate its pipeline facilities and the Measurement and Control Facilities to provide Customer the operating parameters detailed on the attached Exhibit A, “Delivery Point Operating Parameters.”
+If Customer’s nominations for natural gas deliverable by Transwestern exceed the operating parameters set forth in Exhibit “B,” then Transwestern shall use commercially reasonable efforts to effect such deliveries.
+This Agreement governs operations only and does not obligate either party to transport gas.
 Terms and conditions for the transportation of gas shall be controlled by separate agreements.

 ARTICLE 4